International Coffee Day: The Evolution Of Café Culture In India

 Balance between Social Space and Coffee Experience

 Indeed, it is a difficult job to balance being a social space and retain that specialness of a coffee experience.
-According to AD Singh, Founder of Olive Group of Restaurants and Stephen Holl, Coffee Consultant at Monkey Bar, Mumbai, the trick lies in creating an atmosphere that incites people to linger over their cups, along with offering premium coffee experiences.
+According to AD Singh, founder of Olive Group of Restaurants and Stephen Holl, coffee consultant at Monkey Bar, Mumbai, the trick lies in creating an atmosphere that incites people to linger over their cups and offering premium coffee experiences.
 "We enable the guest experience by offering handpicked premium coffee beans as well as table-side brewing demonstrations, which both entertain and educate guests.
 This is amplified by our unique atmosphere that allows customers to feel connected to the space while they enjoy their coffee," says Holl.

 At Mazi Coffee Bar and Kitchen, Chef Mohnish Kothare focuses on creating an inclusive environment that serves both casual drinkers and coffee aficionados.
 "We've planned our café keeping in mind different seating options and ensuring friendly interaction between the barista and the customer.
 This way, we're looking to offer a balance of social space with a premium experience. "